The Centre for Investigative Journalism

 Francophone Africa – List of Beneficiary Media Organisations

-Working with ADISI-Cameroun, engagement with five media organisations in Cameroon and Gabon is in progress.
+Working with ADISI-Cameroun, we engaged five media organisations in Cameroon and Gabon.
 Cameroon Mutations Newspaper One of Cameroon’s most popular and nationally circulated newspapers that the South Media Corporation group publishes.

 Anglophone Africa – List of Beneficiary Media Organisations

-Working with the Centre for Journalism Innovation and Development, engagement with six media organisations in Nigeria and Ghana is ongoing.
+Working with the Centre for Journalism Innovation and Development, we engaged ten media organisations in Nigeria and Ghana.
 Nigeria Tribune The oldest running private newspaper in Nigeria was founded in 1949 and published by African Newspapers of Nigeria PLC.